Luc-Bertin/PythonBlog/_posts/2020-09-25-Notions-Supervised-Machine-Learning.md

 Note: Sometimes **cost function** is used as synonym of **loss function**, sometimes as the **risk** one.
 Hence you should always read the underlying equation in a paper to ascertain of the definition one use.
 Note2: It is often nice to differentiate, if possible the MSPE over the model parameters, so to see how changing one parameter or the other could possibly minimize it.

+#### errors: Back to residual vs statistical error

+A statistical model includes an error term (it is not deterministic) i.e.:

+$$ Y = f(x) + \epsilon $$

+or

+$$ \epsilon = y-f(x) $$  for one given $y$ value

+$\epsilon$ is comparable to the **statistical error term** defined a moment ago: it accounts for the unobservable difference between an observation $y$ and the expected true realization from an unobservable deterministic function $f$ applied on some value $x$.

+If we assume this underlying **unobservable function to be linear**, and we **fit a linear model** on it, then compute the **difference between an observation** $y$ of an $y$ to its corresponding $fitted$ value $\hat{y}$ on the regression line - where $\hat{f}$ is an estimate of $f$ - then it actually boils down to compute the residual $\hat{\epsilon}$ which is observable.

+$$ \hat{\epsilon} = y - \hat{y} $$

+The regression residual is then an estimate of the statistical [error](https://stats.stackexchange.com/questions/193262/definition-of-residuals-versus-prediction-errors).

+An example in regression abbridged from Wikipedia:
+> In regression analysis, the distinction between errors and residuals is subtle and important, and leads to the concept of studentized residuals.
+Given an unobservable function that relates the independent variable to the dependent variable – say, a line – the deviations of the dependent variable observations from this function are the unobservable errors.
+If one runs a regression on some data, then the deviations of the dependent variable observations from the fitted function are the residuals.
+If the linear model is applicable, a scatterplot of residuals plotted against the independent variable should be random about zero with no trend to the residuals.[2]
+If the data exhibit a trend, the regression model is likely incorrect; for example, the true function may be a quadratic or higher order polynomial.
+If they are random, or have no trend, but "fan out" - they exhibit a phenomenon called heteroscedasticity.
+If all of the residuals are equal, or do not fan out, they exhibit homoscedasticity.